GW250114 reveals black hole horizon signatures: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Naritaka Oshita and Huan Yang for fruitful discussions.
 This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation.
 The authors are grateful for computational resources provided by the LIGO Laboratory and supported by National Science Foundation Grants PHY--0757058 and PHY--0823459.
 This research is supported by the Australian Research Council Centre of Excellence for Gravitational Wave Discovery (OzGrav), Project Number CE230100016.
 L.S. is also supported by the Australian Research Council Discovery Early Career Researcher Award, Project Number DE240100206.
+O.J.P. is supported by the Spanish Ministerio de Ciencia, Innovacion y Universidades Ramon y Cajal, RYC2023-044489-I funded by MCIN/AEI/10.13039/501100011033 and the FSE+ and cofinanced by the Universitat de les Illes Balears (UIB).
+This work was supported by UIB with funds from the Programa de Foment de la Recerca i la Innovació de la UIB 2024-2026 (supported by the yearly plan of the Tourist Stay Tax ITS2023-086); the Spanish Agencia Estatal de Investigación grants RED2024-153978-E, RED2024-153735-E, funded by MICIU/AEI/10.13039/501100011033 and the ERDF/EU; and the Comunitat Autònoma de les Illes Balears through the Conselleria d'Educació i Universitats with funds from the ERDF (SINCO2022/18146).
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.
-Y.C.\ is supported by the Brinson Foundation, the Simons Foundation (Award Number 568762), and by US NSF Grants PHY--2309211 and PHY-- 2309231.
+Y.C.\ is supported by the Brinson Foundation, the Simons Foundation (Award Number 568762), and by US NSF Grants PHY--2309211 and PHY--2309231.
 This manuscript carries LIGO Document No. DCC--P2500608. \bibsection{